conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 We can then access the file upload in the _store_ function of the UploadController by accessing the **$request** dependency which can be injected into the method and automatically resolved by Laravel.

-To perform the resize and saving to disk we need the [Image intervention](http://image.intervention.io/) PHP package which can be installed via _Composer_:
+To perform the resize and saving to disk we need the [Image intervention](http://image.intervention.io/) PHP package which can be installed via _Composer_ by adding the following into your Composer.json:

 ~~~
 "require": {